gradle/gradle/design-docs/managed-source-sets.md

 The work involves converting `BinarySpec.sources` to a node-backed `ModelMap` implementation, and adding test coverage to ensure that it has true `ModelMap` semantics:
 - Elements appear in the model report, as per `ComponentSpec.sources`
 - Elements can be addressed by model rules
-- Elements are configured on demand.
+- Elements are configured on demand
+- Elements are added to the top-level 'sources' container

 Converting this to a true `ModelMap` will add consistency, and enable the later transition to managed-type-aware node registration.